modelscope/agentscope/docs/sphinx_doc/source/tutorial/207-monitor.md

 # Monitor

 In multi-agent applications, particularly those that rely on external model APIs, it's crucial to monitor the usage and cost to prevent overutilization and ensure compliance with rate limits.
-The `MonitorBase` class and its implementation, `DictMonitor`, provide a way to track and regulate the usage of such APIs in your applications.
+The `MonitorBase` class and its implementation, `SqliteMonitor`, provide a way to track and regulate the usage of such APIs in your applications.
 In this tutorial, you'll learn how to use them to monitor API calls.

-## Understanding the `MonitorBase` Class
+## Understanding the Monitor in AgentScope

 The `MonitorBase` class serves as an interface for setting up a monitoring system that tracks various metrics, especially focusing on API usage.
 It defines methods that enable registration, checking, updating, and management of metrics related to API calls.